MoeXD2/The-Librarian-from-Alexandria-E05228/README.md

 - `.venv/` - Virtual environment folder.
 - `notebooks/` - Jupyter notebooks for the project.
+- `scripts/` - The python file for training the model.
+- `training/` - Training and test results.
+- `saved_models` - The saved models after training for later use.
-- `data/` - Processed images (resized, normalized, and converted to RGB) and CSV file (`pages_processed.csv`) with updated image paths pointing to the processed images.
+- `data/` - Processed images (resized, normalized, and converted to RGB) and CSV file (`pages_processed.csv`) as well as others with updated image paths pointing to the processed images.

 ## Notes

 - Always ensure your virtual environment is activated when working on the project.
 - The Jupyter notebooks are sequentially numbered for ease of navigation and following along with the steps.
 - Use the processed images for faster experimentation.
+- You need Python 3.10 if you want to use DirectML, otherwise the code will not run.